 - Track expenses and learn about/pay estimated quarterly taxes.
 Many real estate agents are independent contractors and not employees of the broker.
 While this allows you to deduct many of your expenses, you’ll also have to pay income and self-employment taxes.
 Hurdlr is a helpful tool to automatically track all of your mileage, expenses, income streams, and tax deductions in real-time.
 It's perfect for realtors and other self-employed individuals.
 For tax tips, check out this article for real estate agents and brokers from Turbo Tax.

 What Is Being a Real Estate Agent Really Like?

-You’ll be investing a lot of time and money upfront to earn and save money as an agent.
+You’ll be investing a lot of time and money upfront to earn real estate income and save money as an agent.

 How Do Real Estate Agents Make Money?

-As an agent, you’ll also have direct access to the Multiple Listing Service (MLS) which allows you to see properties for sale right away.
-This is another significant benefit if you plan to buy a home or rental property.
+As an agent, you’ll also have direct access to the Multiple Listing Service (MLS), which allows you to see properties for sale right away.
+That's a significant benefit if you plan to buy a home or rental property.

 If you still think it might be a good fit for you, here are a few more things to consider:

 - What are your goals?
-Can you commit to what it takes to be a successful real estate agent?
+Can you commit to what it takes to be a successful part-time real estate professional?

 - Would working a different job or starting a different business meet your goals instead?

 - Do you have the resources (time, money, and energy) you need to be successful if you have a family or another full-time job?